OutSystems/docs-howtos/src/development/mobile-deep-links/faq.md

 <div class="info" markdown="1">
 As a best practice the App identifier of your Mobile App should be lowercase.
-%%In deep links the `<app-identifier>` scheme must be lowercase, even if your App identifier has uppercase characters.
+<br/>In deep links the `<app-identifier>` scheme must be lowercase, even if your App identifier has uppercase characters.
 </div>

 To include values for Input Parameters in your deep link use the following syntax: